Mosiwi/mosiwi_wiki/docs/source/arduino/resources/make_an_arduino_library/make_an_arduino_library.md

 For example, we want to package the LED control into a module.
 We need to create 2 files:
 **1. LED.h**
 ![Img](../../../_static/arduino/resources/make_an_arduino_library/img/9img.png)
-After creating a new file, write the following code:
+After creating a new file, copy the following code into the file:
 ```c++
 /*******************
 LED.h